devikavinod224/guardtime-backend/README.md

 # Guard Time Backend

-This is a Next.js backend to replace the original `teencare.in` server.
+This is a Next.js backend

 ## Setup